dotnetmurf/portfolio-project/README.md

 # portfolio-project
-Final project for the Microsoft Introduction to Web Development course on Coursera.
+This repository contains my final project for the Microsoft Introduction to Web Development course on Coursera.
+This project was developed in the Microsoft VS Code IDE using GitHub Copilot as a coding assistant, per course requirements.

 ## Overview